mayank992/recursive-component/readme.md

 File Object:

 - id (number): A unique identifier for the file.
-- type (string): Should be "file".
+- type (string): Should be "FILE".
 - name (string): The name of the file.

 Folder Object:

 - id (number): A unique identifier for the folder.
-- type (string): Should be "folder".
+- type (string): Should be "FOLDER".
 - name (string): The name of the folder.
 - children (array): An array containing files or folders that are inside this folder.